 The Divine Service centers on proclaiming the Gospel of Jesus Christ crucified and risen for sinners by focusing on His gifts given to us through His Word and Sacraments.
-We follow the liturgial pattern of worship passed down by Christians for over 2,000 years.
-Worship is accompianied by a bulletin to guide you through the service.
+We follow the liturgical pattern of worship passed down by Christians for over 2,000 years.
+Worship is accompanied by a bulletin to guide you through the service.

 You will hear and sing to music that is both reverent and relevant as it employs the Church’s songs from centuries past as well as newer hymns and compositions.
 In every pew, you will find our hymnal, the Lutheran Service Book, from which we sing the Lord’s saving deeds with enthusiasm.
 The Divine Service also regularly incorporates various instruments, such as the organ, trumpet, violin, flute, and hand bells, as well as choral arrangements for soloists, small ensembles, the Kantorei (our children’s choir), and the Schola Cantorum (our adult choir).
 Learn more about our musical ensembles.